benbensenton/to-do/README.txt

            * check against another universe                       pending
            * have a 24/7 docker machine                           ✓ ready
            * script for intraday async data                       ✓ ready
-           * script for daily adjusted async data                 ✓ running
+           * script for daily adjusted async data                 ✓ ready
            * script for daily not adjusted async data             ✓ ready
            * script for fundamental async data                     not started     (includes api calls to Income statement, balance sheet, cashflow,earnings, company overview
              -only get the data, process later, should be a quick fix